 I’ll be honest with you.
-There are tons and tons of books, and they’re great, but when you go to your first job you realize that none of the things in the books make sense or matter because the real world isn’t like that.
-There are good books out there and if you want to read them then read them.
+There are tons and tons of books and they’re great, but when you go to your first job, you realize that none of the things in the books make sense because real life isn’t like that.

-The more you read people’s nonverbal signals, the more you learn, and the better you get at doing it.
-On top of managing everything else related to the product Product Managers also have to manage the people’s emotions.
+The more you read people’s nonverbal signals, the more you learn and the better you get at doing it.
+On top of managing everything else related to the product, Product Managers also have to manage people’s emotions.
 Pick up on the cues that people send.
 When you make a decision, observe what people think about it even if they don’t say anything.
-That will help not only you but them as well.
+That will help not only you, but them, as well.